2024 Texas wildfires

 The 2024 Texas wildfires was a series of wildfires that burned throughout the U.S. state of Texas during 2024.

 Background

-Dormant Fire Season

-From Mid-February to Mid-April, vegetation is often dead or dormant.
-Combined with dry winds, low humidity, and La Niña-related conditions, fuels can ignite more easily—and once started, fires spread rapidly due to these atmospheric patterns.
-This timeframe sees elevated wildfire activity in the absence of vegetation green-up.

-Brad Smith of Texas A&M Forest Service notes this aligns with La Niña cycles, which intensify dryness and wind in winter into spring.

-Growing-Season Peak

-From March to May, as vegetation greens up and then dries, especially after a wet winter, the combination of abundant grass fuel, warmer, drier weather, and occasional lightning can ignite severe wildfires.
-These months contribute to a significant proportion of the state's largest fires.

-Year-Round Risk

-Over time, Texas has seen a trend toward year-round wildfire risk, driven by changing land use, climate trends, and increased human activity.
-According to Fire Chief Wes Moorehead, what used to be two distinct seasons have blurred, as fire conditions now show up in all months.
-This is further compounded by climate change, which has extended "fire weather"—days combining heat, dryness, and wind—raising wildfire potential across the state.
+While "fire season" varies every year in Texas, most wildfires occur in between February and April.
+However, there is an increasing fire danger all year-round.
+Fire conditions can be exacerbated by drought, strong winds, La Niña, and vegetation growth.
+Climate change is leading to increased temperatures, lower humidity levels, and drought conditions that are happening more often.

 Summary

 The 2024 Texas wildfires were marked by several major fires, including the Smokehouse Creek Fire in the Texas panhandle and part of Oklahoma.

 The Smokehouse Creek Fire burned an estimated 1058482 acres in Texas and Oklahoma and was completely contained on March 16, becoming the second largest fire in US history dating back to 1988.
 It started on Monday, February 26, one mile north of Stinnett in Hutchinson County, Texas.

 Other fires include the Windy Deuce Fire, which also started on February 26.
 As of March 3, it has burned 144206 acres, including a portion of Lake Meredith National Recreation Area, and it is 100% contained.

 In addition, the Grape Vine Creek Fire started 9.5 miles south of Lefors in Gray County, Texas on the same day, burning an estimated 34882 acres with 100% containment.